GPARKPRO/GlobalPark-DAO/docs/White_Paper.md

 not a financial product or investment platform.

 All aspects of:
-- Token usage,
+- Token usage
-- Governance,
+- Governance
-- Treasury,
+- Treasury
 - Participation
 are designed to:
-> ✅ Reflect public-good principles,
+> ✅ Reflect public-good principles
-> ✅ Minimize legal risk,
+> ✅ Minimize legal risk
-> ✅ Adhere to open, verifiable infrastructure.
+> ✅ Adhere to open, verifiable infrastructure

 ---

 ### ✦ Utility Token Designation

-**GPARK is a utility token.**
+**GPARK is a utility token**.
 It grants access to:
-- Participation mechanisms,
+- Participation mechanisms
-- DAO interactions,
+- DAO interactions
-- Engagement within the park ecosystem.
+- Engagement within the park ecosystem

-❗ GPARK is:
-- Not a security
-- Does not guarantee returns
-- Carries no rights of ownership or profit

-The token:
+GPARK:
 - 🛡 Is distributed without promise of financial gain
 - 🚫 Cannot be bought or sold through the DAO itself
-- 🚫 Has no dividends, shareholding, or buyback schemes
+- 🚫 Has no features of dividends, shareholding, or buyback schemes
 - 🎟 Is used strictly for access, coordination, and contribution

+GPARK is:
+> ❌ Not a security
+> ❌ Does not guarantee returns
+> ❌ Carries no rights of ownership or profit

 ---